brohit4/CanvasShapes/README.md

 Usage:
 =====

-To use this library include CanvasShapes.js in your markup.<br/>
+To use this library include CanvasShapes.js in your markup.

-For a minified version use CanvasShapes.min.js instead.<br/>
+For a minified version use CanvasShapes.min.js instead.

-Both these files are located in scripts/src and scripts/min folders respectively.<br/>
+Both these files are located in scripts/src and scripts/min folders respectively.

 #Shape creation: